chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 ### Search for Aliases
 This command also looks for **aliases**, when they are [defined in the YAML-Header](https://help.obsidian.md/How+to/Add+aliases+to+note#Set+aliases).
-- As compared to version 1.x, there is no delay anymore!
 - Add `alias` to your search query, to only display aliases, e.g., `o obsidian alias` will only display notes that have the *alias* `obsidian`.

 ### Search for Folders
 When **selecting a folder**, you will **“browse”** the selected folder – this means that you are now searching only for files and folders inside that folder.
 - When browsing a folder, you also have the ⌥ion to create a new note *in that folder*.
-Will use the template note defined in the [workflow configuration](Workflow%20Configuration.md#New-Note-Creation) `template_note_path`.
+Will use the template note defined with the setting `template_note_path`.
 - Furthermore, you can go up and browse the *parent* folder of the current folder.
 Basically, you can fully navigate the folder structure of your vault via Alfred.
 - Add `folder` to your search query, to only display folders, e.g., `o foobar folder` will only display *folder* that have `foobar` in their name.
 - When you are browsing inside a folder, use the query `..` or the `new` to quickly access the item for going up to the parent folder or creating a new note in that folder, respectively.